Parodius (1990 video game)

 As a result of its localised title, From Myth to Laughter is often mistaken as the original game of the series.
 The lesser known original game, Parodius: The Octopus Saves the Earth, was released for the MSX computer in Japan.

 Story

+The Great Octopus has threatened Earth.
+To help Parodius save the planet, you and his friends must begin your search for the truth.
+As you search the whole world over you must find the enemy and you must destroy him.

 Gameplay

 As stated above, gameplay is very similar to the Gradius series with a few differences.
 Parodius retains the selectability of different weapons configurations but implements it via four different characters: Vic Viper (from Gradius), Octopus, TwinBee, and Pentarou.
 The second main difference is the addition of bell power-ups, from the TwinBee series.
 These bells act as one-time power-ups, allowing the player to destroy every enemy on screen, fire huge beams of energy, etc. Enemies and environments from the Gradius games and TwinBee are mixed in along with a host of anime-style opponents, including scantily-clad women.
 All of the Gradius elements are integrated in a light-hearted fashion.
 The Big Core, a regular boss within the Gradius series, is given a neon look and is called "Viva Core".
 Moreover, there is a moai (Easter Island head statues) level, but all of the statues are given a much more animated look.
 The boss of that level, Yoshiko, fires other moai at the player by spitting them out of her mouth.
 The final boss, in typical Gradius fashion, is an unarmed enemy that once defeated results in a destruction/escape sequence.